![]() Warm Up: 1. How does a Van de Graaff Generator Work? 2. What can we do with a VDG? Today:

 be different?
 Which one would be correct?

 4. Static friction does not reduce the mechanical energy of the ball, but it is an important part of this problem. a.
 Why does static friction not do non-conservative work on the ball, converting energy to heat? b.
 Why is static friction an important part of this problem?
 5. Something totally different -- mechanical energy is conserved in the system analyzed above.
 What object(s) are part of the system?
 Is there a problem with this?
-Today:
+Spreadsheet -- where's PE going when a ball falls Today:

 Homework: